 Top tips on what to look out for at Boundary Brook this winter

-If you keep a keen eye out onsite at the moment, in addition to the easily spotted tits, robins, blackbirds and wood pigeon, you’re more than likely to spot flocks of goldfinch feasting on the seed heads of our many teasels around the Park.
+If you keep a keen eye out onsite at the moment, in addition to the easily spotted tits, robins, blackbirds and wood pigeon, you’re more than likely to spot flocks of goldfinch feasting on the seed heads of our many teasels around the Reserve.
 The striking red, black, and white face markings and flash of gold on the wing make these birds one of the most eye-catching and easy to identify finches – a real treat.
 Speaking of which, teasels are an excellent winter food source for finches and other birds, and make an impressive silhouette on frosty days when little else is growing in the garden, so it’s a great idea to plant some if you have a garden to encourage birdlife at home.
 Greenfinch are also starting to come into song again – have a listen to their distinctive buzzy-sounding song to help you ID them.